What is Lewis-Manning Hospice?

 How are we funded?

 All of the services offered at Lewis-Manning Hospice are free to patients and their carers.
-The NHS funds only a third of the care we provide.
-This means that we need to find the money for the care of 2 out of every 3 patients.
-The support of the local community is vital to the continuation of the hospice and the life changing work that is being done there.
+The NHS funds less than a quarter of the care we provide.
+This means that we need to find the money for the care of 3 out of every 4 patients.
+The support of the local community is vital to the continuation of the hospice and the life changing work that is being done here.

 Where are we?